isaaclyman/edna/README.md

 ## Founding Principles

+Edna is a full-stack web app that doesn't do anything yet.
+She assumes that you want to build a single-page, client-rendered Progressive Web App that requires a static landing page, a signup page, a login page, email verification, password reset, and multiple account types.

 Edna is opinionated, but her opinions are excellent.
 She thinks you should use:

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as an all-purpose programming language.